Kay Dee Designs

 Length: Make sure the length of the hairpieces you use are 26-29" (or longer, it can always be trimmed).
 It is easiest to work with a ponytail wig that is not layered.
 However, I do have one 29" long wig that is slightly layered and with some extra effort I can tuck the layers into my bun.

 I currently use Tempt-Tousled Hairpiece by TressAllure - Color 10R Medium Brown.
+(This hair piece has been discontinued, but you can find other jaw clip ponytail wigs if you search wig web sites or stores).

 This hair piece actually comes on a jaw clip comb.
 It can be converted to a drawstring style by carefully pulling the wig netting loops off of the jaw clip and discarding the jaw clip.
 Using a large needle, thread a narrow elastic cord through the outer edge of the wig netting.
 If you'd like you can add a small wig or hair comb into the top of the netting to make anchoring the hair piece onto your own hair more secure.